Rajesh-Siraskar/Reinforcement_Learning_Basics/README.md

-# Reinforcement Learning Basics
+# Reinforcement Learning Algorithms
-### (This is a "beginners only" repo)
+### This is where I am learning the core RL algorithms from "scratch"

-- For people new to RL.
-This is based on Phil Tabor's lectures
+- Basic algorithms - from scratch
 - Have simplified some steps - them seemed too "compact" - so expanded them in order to help beginners understand them better
 - Have added some explanatory code comments too